rreas/ring-test/README.md

 In the example above only request maps are passed to `run-ring-app`.
-If the next request depends on the previous request then pass a function accepting a single argument: the previous response.
+If the next request depends on the previous request then pass a function accepting two arguments: the previous request and response.
 The function should return a new request map.
 For example:

 ```clojure
 (defn handler [{params :params}]